makingmerry/grunt-php-site/README.md

   </div>
   ```

-- Snippets can be included onto templates or other snippets with the syntax.
+- Snippets can be included onto templates or other snippets

   **Adding snippets:**